jimmy-hypi/LorenzoIlMagnifico/README.md

-Authors: Jimmy Hypi, Mirko Mantovani, Matteo Marziali.
+Authors: Jimmy Hypi, Mirko Mantovani, Matteo Marziali @ Polytechnic University of Milan.

 Welcome to the `Lorenzo il Magnifico` game by _**MJM**_ wiki!
 In this wiki you will be able to find some general information and requirements for our project.